mah0x211/lua-libhttp/README.md

 **Returns**

-1. `parser:userdata`: http parser object on success. or, a nil on failure.
+1. `parser:userdata`: libhttp parser object on success. or, a nil on failure.
 2. `err:string`: error message.